 Most weight – around 35% – is given to your payment history.
 Then around 30% goes to the amounts you owe, with around 15% going to the type of credit it is.
 Newer credit and the length of your history get around 11% and 6%.

 Most credit scores in the UK range from fair to good, with a few people being at the very poor and very good ends.
-It’s possible to “repair” your score, but getting good advice is the first step.
+It’s possible to “repair” your score, but getting good advice and using online credit monitoring is the first step.